Welcome to my return Farewell Flight on Singapore Airlines Boeing 747-400 Part 2!

 Once the plane reached the gate, engines were switched off and most passengers got their things and went off.
 I wanted a cockpit visit, so decided to wait for most passengers to alight.
 I asked for permission from one of the SQ staff who was very nice enough to take me to the upper deck.
-A big thank you to the pilots for accommodating to us.
+A big thank you to the pilots for accommodating us.
 As there were a number of us, we queue up and waited for our turn.
-I had taken some shots of the cockpit, but unfortunately due to someone who kept bumping into me, my shots turned out to be blurry.
+I had taken some shots of the cockpit, but unfortunately, due to someone who kept bumping into me, my shots turned out to be blurry.

 I would like to take this chance to say a big thank you to my friend to Singapore Airlines for organising this farewell trip and the wonderful gift bag.
 It was certainly not an easy event to arrange and I think the airline deserves a round of applause from all of us.
-Credit also goes to the SQ crews who did a beautiful performance at the boarding gate at both airports, the ground staff and cabin crew who did very well on board and on ground.
+Credit also goes to the SQ crews who did a beautiful performance at the boarding gate at both airports, the ground staff and cabin crew who did very well on board and on the ground.
 The usual similes from the Singapore girls warmed me up definitely.
 The sight of 9V-SPQ at the gate would probably be my last time seeing in SQ colours, it will definitely serve well for Transaero, that's for sure.
 9V-SPQ, you will always be in my heart, no matter where you are and whatever registration you are in.
-You brought me nothing but wonderful memories on both of these 2 flights and in the Singapore Airshow few months ago.
+You brought me nothing but wonderful memories on both of these 2 flights and in the Singapore Airshow a few months ago.

 My videos of the take-off and landing